MPI-MiS-Mathematics-Lab/RayMarchingFlatSurfaces/README.md

 1. Create a new fragment shader in the `shader/` directory
 2. Define the distance function and boundary conditions
-3. Add the geometry information to the `geometries/manifest.json` file
+3. Add the geometry info to the `geometries/manifest.json` file

 ## Future Improvements